Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 • respiratory scintial (RS) viruses and others.

 The pathogenesis of ARVI develops after the penetration of pathogens into the epithelial cells of the mucous membranes of the nose and throat and the beginning of their active reproduction, which leads to the appearance of characteristic pathological changes and an increase in clinical symptoms.
-Each pathogen affects to a greater extent only certain parts of the respiratory tract, to which it has a tropism.
+Each pathogen affects to a greater extent only certain areas of the respiratory tract to which it has a tropism.
 Thus, the parainfluenza virus causes inflammatory process in the larynx, adenovirus - in the nasopharynx, lymphoid formations and conjunctiva of the eyes, respiratory scintial virus - in the bronchi, rhinovirus - in the nasal cavity.

-Symptoms and diagnosis of SARS
+Symptoms and diagnosis of ARVI

-• sneezing
+• sneezing;

-• tearing of the eyes;
+• tearing eyes;

-• irritation, perspiration and sore throat;
+• irritation, sore throat and sore throat;

 • sleep disturbance;